Unicornssss7428/kissbill/README.md

 I don't expect to ever make this into a full-fledged budgeting application that connects with your bank account and helps you manage your finances.
 At the moment the following features are planned/implemented:

 - CLI
 - Self-Hosted API so you can query your kissbill while at the store (i.e. POST IP ifispend endpoint).
-This will be useful for me as I can say "Hey if I buy this new $60000 GPU, how it will effect my goals?"
+This will be useful for me as I can say "Hey if I buy this new $60000 GPU, how it will affect my goals?"
 - GUI
 - Ability to calculate how much I can save per day/week/month/year and still pay for expenses.
 - Ability to calculate how much money I need to save per day/week/month/year to reach a certain goal, i.e. emergency fund.